ICB-DCM/pABC-SMC/README.md

   | `-K[FILENAME]` | day 24: KI67 positive / proliferating cell fraction* |
   | `-T[FILENAME]` | day 24: TUNEL positive / necrotic cell fraction* |
   | `-E[FILENAME]` | day 24: COLIV intensity / extra-cellular matrix (ECM) density* |
-  \* as function of the distance to the outer tumor border (\mu m)
+  \* as function of the distance to the outer tumuor border (\mu m)
   \*\* as function of time (days)

-* The `LIKELIHOOD_THRESHOLD` indicates the value which will stop a running simulation if exeeded and will be returned back.
+* The `LIKELIHOOD_THRESHOLD` indicates the value which will stop a running simulation if exceeded and will be returned back.
 It is passed as

   ```
   -l[FLOAT]